ghgemmer/Halloween/README.md

     on the MP3 module.
 The audio output of that MP3 goes to the speaker
     - 1 digital input pulled up to 5 volts and used to read a button.

 The prop wiring/schematic is contained in the file \Halloween\Prop Wiring.docx

 # Software

     The program is written in Arduino C++ and uses several Arduino libraries, some new DIY.
 All code was written using the UltraEdit IDE, although any text editor could be used, and then compiled/built/downloaded using the Arduino IDE (version 1.8.13 or later).
-The IDE is also used to run the serial command/monitor that the user interfaces to the program with.
+The IDE is also used to add new libraries as well as run the serial command/monitor that the user interfaces to the program with.
 All code is DIY except for most of the libraries.
 The code uses classes extensively.
 Program memory space is used to store large constants to avoid chewing up RAM with these.
 The Arduino by default puts constants in program memory and then transfers them to RAM to access them in the code.

     Any DIY code uses the MIT software license.